 These two questions address whether you’ve had to care for any dependent children or parents during a year when you had no income.

 Your answers here will help the SSA assess your day-to-day abilities and capacity to do work.
-If you have been someone’s caregiver, giving truthful answers is very important, even if it’s difficult.
+If you've been someone’s caregiver, giving truthful answers is very important.
 If you have difficulty caring for your dependents, being honest in your application will help your case.

 For example, if you apply and say you can’t work or fully take care of yourself, but then you say that you’ve spent the past year taking care of a toddler on your own, the SSA could question whether you’re unable to work or just needed time to care for your child.